nairihar/worker_map/README.md

 ## Limitations and Considerations

-- **Single Level Objects**: ThreadShare is designed to work with one level objects.
+- **Single Level Objects**: ThreadShare is designed to work with one-level objects.
 Nested objects and arrays are not supported directly within shared objects.
 You can, however, create fields that hold other objects inside the shared object.

 - **Reference Handling**: JavaScript does not allow direct manipulation of references.
 As a result, ThreadShare doesn't directly handle references to nested objects or arrays.
 Be aware of this limitation when designing your shared objects.